In the guide

 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 require you to inform the consumer of the total price of the goods or services, including all taxes (VAT), or, if the price is not known, how the price will be calculated.

-The Consumer Protection from Unfair Trading Regulations 2008 state that you should not indicate price in a manner that is misleading, either through the way in which it is given (because it is false or deceptive) or by omitting information about the price that the consumer needs to know (such as a compulsory delivery charge) if this would affect the customer's decision to buy.
-For example, you should not use price comparisons or 'sale' signs when the higher price you quote in comparisons is unfair or meaningless.
+The Consumer Protection from Unfair Trading Regulations 2008 state that you must not indicate price in a manner that is misleading, either through the way in which it is given (because it is false or deceptive) or by omitting information about the price that the consumer needs to know (such as a compulsory delivery charge) if this would affect the customer's decision to buy.
+For example, you must not use price comparisons or 'sale' signs when the higher price you quote in comparisons is unfair or meaningless.

 Note: while it is in the nature of the market place to haggle or negotiate, the law does not allow you to mislead customers about the price of the goods you sell; see 'Providing price information'.